Quimb circuit-based backend (qiskit_addon_mpf.backends.quimb_circuit

 .
 But note, that we

-must once again use a parametrized circuit, even if we immediately bind its parameter when
+must once again use a parameterized circuit, even if we immediately bind its parameter when

 constructing the partial